replicatedhq/kots/design/variadic_config.md

 ## Design Limitations

-* Size of data in configmap/secrets can only hold so much data.
-No way to pass in an arbitrarily large file and have it passed as configuration.
+* Configmap/secrets can only hold 1MB of data.
+No way to pass in an arbitrarily large file and have it passed along as configuration.
+    * This more than likely eliminates the possibility of storing binary files.

 ## Testing